28 Day Diet - 8 Things You Need to Know

 Among the best weight-loss apps we’ve seen in years is Noom.
 The app goes so far as to include human coaching, personalized meal plans, expert articles and resources and more.

-Plus, Dietspotlight readers can access a free trial of Noom for a limited time.
+Plus, Dietspotlight readers can access a free trial offer of Noom for a limited time.

 Summer Banks has researched over 5000 weight-loss programs, pills, shakes and diet plans.
 Previously, she managed 15 supplement brands, worked with professionals in the weight loss industry and completed coursework in nutrition at Stanford University.